schnarkus/org.dieschnittstelle.iam.mwf.api/README.md

 try accessing: http://localhost:7077/api/mediaitems; you should receive the following result: {"data":[]}

 # Upload data
-The api provides a simple upload functionality for server-side storage of images, videos etc.:
+The api provides a simple upload functionality for server-side storage of images and videos:
 - send a POST request with content type multipart/form-data to the following URL: http://localhost:7077/api/upload.
 - the response body will then, e.g., contain a result of the following form: {"data":{"contentType":"\<type>\","\<field\>":"content/img/\<timestamp\>_\<filename\>.jpg"}}, where \<filename\> is the name of the local file, the content of which has been uploaded, \<type\> is the content type of this file, \<timestamp\> the time when the upload was received by the server, and \<field\> is the name of the (single) field in the uploaded form whose value is the uploaded content, which can be determined by the users of the api themselves